deep663/AI_assistant/README.md

 # Voice Assistant

-This code snippet demonstrates a Voice Assistant using Python.
+This a Voice Assistant using Python.
 It can perform various tasks such as searching the web, opening applications, sending emails, telling jokes, providing weather information, taking photos, and more.

 ## Installation